 - Resident permit

 Now for everyone’s favorite topic… taxes!
-We recommend that you check out the Canadian Government’s website for further information about personal taxes, business taxes and much more.
+We recommend that you check out the Canadian Government’s website for further information about personal taxes, business taxes, and much more.

-Do keep in mind that as a US citizen, your income is still subject to U.S. income tax regardless of where you reside (and they’ll come find you…).
+Do keep in mind that as a US citizen, your income is still subject to U.S. income tax regardless of where you reside (and they’ll come to find you…).
 Therefore, it’s important to understand the tax implications of a US citizen moving to Canada.

 Working in Canada

 How hard is it to find a job in Canada?
 In many cases, it’s no easier or harder than back home.
 As we mentioned before, you’ll need a work permit in order to legally work in Canada.
 In case you’re planning on moving to Canada without a specific job, you’ll need to apply for an open work permit.

 When looking for a job in Canada, many online job boards will be familiar to many of you already: